 The effect on University applications?

 Yet what about science specifically?
-University applications for sciences have held up better than the UK average for all subjects accounting for 33% of 2011 applications compared with 31% in 2010.
+University applications for sciences held up better than the UK average for all subjects and accounted for 33% of 2011 applications compared with 31% in 2010.
 Biological science applications are 4.4% (9k) lower while physical sciences are just 0.6% (546) lower and medicine and related sciences are 1% (4k) higher (1).
 Applications to the University of Manchester are 10% (5.3k) lower vs 2010.

 Looking at another measure of public interest, the book best-seller lists; the hardback of Brian Cox’s The Wonders of The Universe sold over 100k copies in 2011.
-This was one of only two ‘science related books in the non-fiction hardback top 20, along with David Attenborough’s Frozen Planet (2).
+This was one of only two science related books in the non-fiction hardback top 20, along with David Attenborough’s Frozen Planet (2).
 In addition, Amazon reported sales of telescopes were up 500% following the airing of Stargazing Live.

 So what’s the report card on the marketing of science?
 Shows much promise; has successfully increased appeal to more than just spotty geeks.